People with Diabetes must control the disease to avoid complications.

 - The pregnancy.

-- Patients taking medications that can cause a rapid rise in glucose, eg steroids, antipsychotics.
+- Patients take medications that can cause a rapid rise in glucose, e.g., steroids and antipsychotics.

 - Patients with acute pancreatic damage, including pancreatic surgery.

 Presence of other factors that influence HbA1c and its measurement:

 - Increased HbA1c: iron deficiency, vitamin B12 deficiency, decreased erythropoiesis.

 - HbA1c decrease: administration of erythropoietin, iron, vitamin B12, reticulocytosis, chronic liver disease.

 - Genetic or chemical alterations in hemoglobin: hemoglobinopathies, HbF, and methemoglobin can increase or decrease HbA1c.

 - Decrease in HbA1c: aspirin, vitamin C, and vitamin E, certain hemoglobinopathies.